 Russia admits to world's third-worst COVID-19 death toll

-MOSCOW: Russia on Monday (Dec 28) said its coronavirus death toll was more than three times higher than it had previously reported, making it the country with the third-largest number of fatalities.
+MOSCOW: Russia on Monday (Dec 28) said its COVID-19 death toll was more than three times higher than it had previously reported, making it the country with the third-largest number of fatalities.

 For months President Vladimir Putin has boasted about Russia's low fatality rate from the virus, saying earlier this month that it had done a "better" job at managing the pandemic than western countries.